hellohaptik/docs_haptik/docs/bot-builder/basic/user-says.md

 # Introduction

-By the end of this section, you will learn how you can train a bot to understand a User’s intent so that the bot can reply back with an appropriate response.
+By the end of this section, you will learn how you can train a bot to understand a User’s message so that the bot can reply back with an appropriate response.

 ## What is User Says?